 If the sore throat, enlarged neck glands and fatigue last longer than 7 to 10 days, you may have Pfeiffer.
 The IgM antigen can then show this after a week, so we do not see the added value of the early antigen test.

-Question 2: What does a BLOT or PCR test for Epstein-Barr mean, which are listed under information?
+Question 2: What does a BLOT or PCR test for Epstein-Barr mean that are listed under information?

 A blot te is a more expensive accurate test that is often used as a confirmatory test.